apertium/organisation/Bylaws.md

 		<li>Any Voting Member may run for member of the Project Management Committee.</li>
 		<li>Any Voting Member may run for president of the Project Management Committee.</li>
 		<li>Candidates cannot be part of the Election Board.</li>
-		<li>When an election is called, the Election Board will publish a temporary census of Voting Members with right to vote will be published.</li>
+		<li>When an election is called, the Election Board will publish a temporary census of active Voting Members.</li>
 		<li>After 7 days to amend the census, a definitive census of Voting Members with right to vote will be published by the Election Board.</li>
-		<li>There will be 7 days for candidates to member and president to come forward.</li>
+		<li>There will be 7 days for candidates to Member and President to come forward.</li>
 		<li>The Election Board will proclaim the candidates to President and to Members of the Project Management Committee.</li>
 		<li>Once candidates are proclaimed, Voting Members with the right to vote will send a ballot with their preferred ranking of all
 			<ol style="list-style-type:lower-roman">